FreePYQ logoFreePYQ

 Explanation:

-The question asks which soil is most suitable for rice cultivation in India.
-The correct answer is Alluvial soil (option B).
+The task is to identify which soil is most suitable for rice cultivation in India.
+Alluvial soil (option B) is the answer.
 Alluvial soil, found in river deltas and floodplains, is rich in nutrients, retains water, and is fertile, making it ideal for rice paddies.
 Saline soil (A) is unsuitable due to high salt content, Desert soil (C) lacks water retention, and Red soil (D) is less fertile and more common in drier regions.
-Students should remember that rice cultivation thrives in waterlogged conditions, which alluvial plains provide.
+For revision, remember that rice cultivation thrives in waterlogged conditions, which alluvial plains provide.

 Question 71